coq-community/aac-tactics/README.md

 [gitter-link]: https://gitter.im/coq-community/Lobby

-This Coq plugin provides tactics for rewriting universally quantified equations, modulo associativity and commutativity of some given operator.
+This Coq plugin provides tactics for rewriting universally quantified equations, modulo associativity and commutativity of some operator.

+The tactics can be applied for custom operators by registering the operators and their properties as type class instances.
+Many common operator instances, such as for Z binary arithmetic and booleans, are provided with the plugin.

 The implementation and underlying theory is decribed in the paper [Tactics for Reasoning modulo AC in Coq](https://arxiv.org/abs/1106.4448).